Quite a bit of my backpacking kit is used for cycle touring too. Here are the notable items other than conventional gear, including the bike:

 - Cateye Volt 800 front and TL-1000 rear lights – blindingly good and long lasting

-- Super strong lightweight bike stand – a piece of paracord and two tent pegs, works well, amazed most campers how this simple method helps to unload and load the bike, plus provides a good washing line
+- Super strong lightweight bike stand – a piece of paracord and two tent pegs, works well, amazed most campers how this simple method helps to unload and load the bike.
+Provides a good washing line too.

 - KASK Rex Helmet – fits beautifully and good quality, snapped up on a bargain rail, sure this was priced in error, but I’m not complaining.
 Sometimes I sleep with it on, forgetting I am wearing it, such is the comfort.

 - Feathered Friends Flickr UL30 Sleeping Bag/Quilt – just love this, augmented with a Jagbags silk liner to stop by smelly body contaminating the bag and to reduce the need to wash it.

 - Alpkit Koro Stove (Butane/Propane) and HAAP cook-set – works well.
 I took a trimmed down Trangia set but always used the Koro.
 Fast, clean and powerful.